 J.Walter Thompson had that unique element that many clients would kill for – it was a true heritage brand.
 It was the agency that INVENTED advertising as we know it.

-I never saw the logic behind getting rid of the full name in the first place.
-J.Walter Thompson was always known by both names, as Global Chair & CEO Bob Jeffrey admits – so why ditch the mother brand?
-Another example of pointless ‘global branding’ perhaps?
-Discarding years of heritage in the name of modern corporate efficiency.
+I never saw the logic behind ditching the mother brand in the first place.
+J.Walter Thompson was always known by both names, as Global Chair & CEO Bob Jeffrey admits, so it always felt like a pointless global branding exercise – discarding years of heritage in favour of faceless corporate efficiency.

-Right.
 Now we just need to persuade them to move back to Berkeley Square…